christophercrouzet/gorilla/doc/glossary.rst

       the :mod:`gorilla.decorators` module.
 See `Descriptor HowTo Guide`_.

    extension
-      Either a class or a :term:`descriptor` object that is to be used to :term:`patch` a specified target.
+      Either a class or a :term:`descriptor` source object that is to be used to :term:`patch` a specified target.

    monkey patching
-      Operation that takes an :term:`object` (either a class or a :term:`descriptor`) and inserts it into a target object (either a module or a class).
+      Operation that takes a source :term:`object` (either a class or a :term:`descriptor`) and inserts it into a target object (either a module or a class).
 This results in one or multiple new attributes being defined and callable from within the target object.